-COMPUTER BUSINESS APPLICATIONS GI01 - I Unit Computer Keyboarding, Introduction, Part I
+COMPUTER BUSINESS APPLICATIONS G101 - 1 Unit Keyboarding

-(Same as: first third of Computer Business Applications G100)
+(Formerly known as: Computer Keyboarding, Introduction, Part 1) (Same as: first third of CBA G100)

-A basic computer keyboard presentation using 'touch' techniques including an introduction to symbol-key reaches.
-This course assumes that the student has never had a formal keyboarding class or does not know 'touch' techniques.
-The student will learn some basic word processing concepts to make keyboarding quick and easy.
+This course introduces the basic computer keyboard layout and teaches keyboarding concepts using touch techniques and symbol-key reaches.
+The course assumes that the student has never had formal keyboarding instruction.
+The student will also learn some basic word processing concepts to make keyboarding quick and easy.
 Lab.
 Optional pass/no pass grade.
 Transferable to CSU.